grow-assistant/sales-assistant/docs/templates/management_companies/fallback_1.md

 [ICEBREAKER]

-[SEASON_VARIATION], Swoop Golf has evolved beyond a single-course solution into a platform that can streamline F&B operations across multiple properties under your management—handling on-course orders, snack-bar requests, and to-go pickups.
-Our goal is to boost operational efficiency without adding complexity for your teams.
+[SEASON_VARIATION], I'd love to introduce Swoop Golf—a platform that enables your courses to streamline F&B operations through mobile ordering.
+We've recently expanded into a comprehensive golf experience platform that can be deployed across your portfolio, managing everything from on-course requests to clubhouse dining and sophisticated to-go services.

-We’re inviting 2–3 management companies to join us at no cost in 2025, ensuring our platform addresses your unique challenges.
-For instance, at Pinetree Country Club, we helped reduce average order times by 40%, leading to higher guest satisfaction and smoother golf rounds.
+We’re looking for a management group to join us at no cost for 2025, to ensure we perfectly address the needs of top-tier properties.
+At Pinetree Country Club, this model reduced average order times by 40%, keeping members impressed and pace of play consistent.

-Interested in a quick chat about how this might work for [ManagementCompanyName] and its facilities?
-We’d love to share how Swoop can elevate efficiency and revenue across your portfolio.
+Let's discuss how Swoop could enhance operations and revenue potential across your properties.
+Would you have time to explore this opportunity for [ClubName]?